 Travels from Germany

-Markus Fischer's speaking fee starts in range: Contact for fee schedule
+Markus Fischer's speaking fee falls within range: Contact for fee schedule

 Many engineers create remarkable new technology, but few manage to solve the most enduring mysteries of creation.
 Markus Fischer is among the latter.
 As head of corporate design at Festo, a German technology company, Fischer established the Bionic Learning Network.
 In 2011, the Bionic Learning Network solved the mystery of flight by developing a mechanical bird that could take off and fly just like a real bird.
 This SmartBird, modeled on a herring gull, has revolutionized our understanding of the mechanics of flight.